 Song of Songs, Proverbs and Ecclesiastes – Meditations from Solomon’s three books

-While Proverbs and Ecclesiastes did not grab in quite the same way (perhaps it should have) the same considerations could just as easily have applied, except for the fact there are far less diametrically opposed interpretations concerning the original text, compared with the Song.
-In mitigation though, Proverbs and especially Ecclesiastes struck me as books worth studying from an early age and I have been delving into them ever since.
-The challenge for the Bible student was not so much finding out about its interpretation, but rather its application, and while Solomon’s day and his outlook on the world may not be the same as today, the points he made remain pertinent and strangely resonate.
-It has been a refreshing discovery and including thoughts on these two other books of Solomon in this book turned out to be well worth the additional effort that was needed.
+While Proverbs and Ecclesiastes did not grab in quite the same way as the Song of Solomon (perhaps it should have), yet the same considerations could just as easily have applied, except there are less diametrically opposed interpretations concerning the meaning of the original text, compared with the Song.
+In mitigation though, Proverbs and especially Ecclesiastes was to strike him as books worthy of study.
+The challenge for any student of the Bible is not so much to find out about its interpretation, but rather to reflect on its practical application, and then to apply it in real life.
+While Solomon’s day and his outlook on the world may not be the same as today, the points he made remain strangely pertinent and strongly resonate.
+It has been a refreshing discovery and including thoughts on these two other books of Solomon, that are contained this book, turned out to be well worth the additional effort that was needed.

 If one were to use one word to encapsulate what this book is meant to be about, then the word: “commentary” came to mind, although “reflections” also could fit the bill.
 Later, the penny dropped that what was needed was something to aid one’s daily devotions.
 Given all sorts, including non-believers, ponder different parts, doing something to cover the whole shebang may be a worthwhile activity.